dpc10ster/RJafroc/README.md

 # Those already familiar with installing R packages from GitHub can ignore the following directions

 # How do I get set up?
-Three options are given, in increasing order of complexity.
+Three options are given below, in increasing order of complexity.
+The first method downloads from CRAN, the second from GitHub and the third downloads all source files from GitHub and then installs the software.
+I recommend the first or second methods.

 ## 1. Install from CRAN
 * Install `R` and `RStudio`.